plcpeople/nodeS7/README.md

 PLC Support
 =======
 * S7-1200 and S7-1500 CPU access requires access using "Slot 1" and you must disable optimized block access (in TIA portal) for the blocks you are using.
-In addition, you must "Enable GET/PUT Access" in the 1500 controller in TIA Portal.
+In addition, you must "Enable GET/PUT Access" in the 1200/1500 controller in TIA Portal.
 Doing so opens up the controller for other access by other applications as well, so be aware of the security implications of doing this.

-* This has been tested only on direct connection to newer PROFINET CPUs and Helmholz NetLINK PRO COMPACT units.
-It SHOULD work with any CP that supports TCP as well, but S7-200/400/1200 haven't been tested.
-Very old CPUs have not been tested.
+* This has been tested on direct connections to newer PROFINET CPUs and Helmholz NetLINK PRO COMPACT and IBH units.
+(Note with these gateways you often have to specify the MPI address as the slot number) It is reported to work with other CPU/CP combinations as well, although not all S7-200 datatypes are supported.
 S7 routing is not supported.

+* Logo 0BA8 PLCs are supported although you should set your local and remote TSAP to match your project, and your addresses have to be specified differently.
+DB1,INT0 should get VM0.
+DB1,INT1118 should get AM1.

+* SINAMICS S120 and G120 FW 4.7 and up should work as well, as these drives support direct HMI connection.

 Credit to the S7 Wireshark dissector plugin for help understanding why things were not working.
 (http://sourceforge.net/projects/s7commwireshark/)